LaunchCodeEducation/lchs/src/chapters/flask-intro/project.rst

 Pull in Your Part 1 Work
 ^^^^^^^^^^^^^^^^^^^^^^^^

-You have a couple of different ways of getting the form from Part 1 into your Flask project.
+You have a couple of different ways to move your form from Part 1 into this Flask project.

 #.
 On your device, locate the ``style.css`` file you created for Part 1.